thomasvarney723/thomasvarney723.github.io/_posts/2017-12-11-intro-to-programming.markdown

 We’ll need this repeating behavior in our program.

-Testing ideas like this by giving the computer snippets of code and examining the return value is akin to having a conversation with the computer in which you can bounce ideas off it (“Do these pants go with my shoes?”).
+Testing ideas like this by giving the computer snippets of code and examining the output is akin to having a conversation with the computer in which you can bounce ideas off it (“Do these pants go with my shoes?”).

 To collect elements which go in the right-side group we need only to select the elements which didn’t make the cut for the left-side group.
 We can do this in the same way but slip not into the function we pass to filter.